liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ![Figure 3.9: When creating a site from a site template, you need to choose whether the site template should be copied into the site's public pages or private pages.](../../images/creating-site-from-site-template.png)

 Site templates are a powerful tool for managing many similar sites.
-Let's look at how they work.
+Let's examine how they work.

 ## Using site templates